remykarem/mixed-naive-bayes/README.md

 clf.predict(X)
 ```

-**NOTE: The module expects that you treat the categorical data be label encoded accordingly.
+**NOTE: The module expects that the categorical data be label-encoded accordingly.
 See the following example to see how.**

 ### Example 2: Discrete and continuous data